Automotive industry in Indonesia: Manufacturers

-The dominant manufacturer in Indonesia is the Astra International, which is indirectly controlled by Jardine Matheson; their products represented around half of the annual vehicle sales in Indonesia in the early 2010s - in large part thanks to the success of the Toyota Kijang.
+The dominant manufacturer in Indonesia is the Astra International, which is indirectly controlled by Jardine Matheson; their products represented around half of the annual vehicle sales in Indonesia in the early 2010s – in large part thanks to the success of the Toyota Kijang.

 Most cars sold in Indonesia were originally European in origins; In the 1950s, the most popular cars were Morris and Austin.
 Japanese imports commenced on a small scale in 1959 with the Mitsubishi Jupiter truck, but by the 1970s this had changed considerably as the Japanese took an ever-growing share of the market.
 Japanese cars was first imported by the government in 1961 as a fleet for cooperative across Indonesia.
 It was a Toyota Land Cruiser Canvastop.
 The main reason the Toyota was picked is its low price compared to the nominated Land Rover.
 At the same year, A.H.
 Budi, the founder of Nasmoco Toyota dealership network in Central Java bought a Toyopet Tiara from an importer in Jakarta.
 Impressed by the quality of the car, Budi founded the PT Ratna Dewi Motor Coy to retail Toyota cars.

 The January 1974 Malari incident started as a protest against Japanese trading practices and included the burning of a Toyota dealership, but sales of Japanese cars reached new heights soon afterwards.
-By 1980, from 181,100 new registrations, 88.5 percent were Japanese in origin.
+By 1980, from 181,100 new registrations, 88.5 per cent were Japanese in origin.